 Many publishers now allow authors to deposit a pre-print version or the accepted (post peer-review) version of their article into institutional repositories.
 Few publishers allow their final (copy-edited & formatted) pdf version to be deposited.

-If you’ve already signed an author’s agreement for your article, check your copy of the agreement, or look up your publisher in the SHERPA/RoMEO database to see what they allow.
+If you’ve already signed an author’s agreement for your article, check your copy of the agreement, or look up your publisher in the Sherpa Romeo database to see what they allow.
+You can also enter the DOI for a published article into How Can I Share It to find out policies specific to your article.

 If you’d like any assistance with determining which of your articles can be deposited, please contact us.